-The purpose of the hubs are to facilitate A4W Compassionate Communities training and empowerment toolkits in the community hubs, and then to follow a rolling out of A4W Compassionate Communities training and empowerment toolkits by these member groups, to other local groups in other surrounding villages.
+The purpose of the hubs was to facilitate A4W Compassionate Communities training and empowerment toolkits in the community hubs, and then to follow a rolling out of A4W Compassionate Communities training and empowerment toolkits by these member groups, to other local groups in other surrounding villages.

-The A4W Compassionate Communities training and empowerment toolkit has been devised and designed, researched and developed over the past 6 years by Arts4wellbeing through specific community projects, in collaboration with; Family Centre networks, Day centres, Community centres, village halls, Ceredigion and Carmarthenshire councils, West Wales Action for Mental Health (WWAMH), MIND and the Alzheimer’s Society.
+The A4W Compassionate Communities training and empowerment toolkit was devised and designed, researched and developed over the past 6 years by Arts4wellbeing through specific community projects, in collaboration with; Family Centre networks, Day centres, Community centres, village halls, Ceredigion and Carmarthenshire councils, West Wales Action for Mental Health (WWAMH), MIND and the Alzheimer’s Society.